-Lezlie Harper Wells will spread her wealth of knowledge about Canadian black history to a high school in New Jersey next month.
+Lezlie Harper will spread her wealth of knowledge about Canadian black history to a high school in New Jersey next month.

 The Fort Erie native, who for more than a decade has offered customized tours of Niagara’s Freedom Trail, relating the stories of black freedom seekers, was invited to speak to students in Newark in February.

 “This is what I’ve been working towards,” she said.
 “These kids need to hear this message.
 I am so happy to have this opportunity.
 I’m over the moon.”